-If you have been searching for a used car for sale lately, you will have noticed some costs as much as new.
-Since the start of the pandemic, the used car market has been absurdly volatile and people are scratching their heads asking why, when will prices drop and what are we to do if we need a car now?
+If you have been searching for a used car for sale lately, you will have noticed that some cost as much as new.
+Since the pandemic outbreak, the used car market has been absurdly volatile, leaving people scratching their heads and wondering why, when prices will fall, and what we should do if we need a car now.

 The pandemic hit car dealerships across the country especially hard.
-Due to global shortages, production of newer cars was slowed resulting in lower new car deliveries.
-That led to fewer consumers purchasing and resulted in fewer used car inventories.
+Due to global shortages, production of newer cars was slowed, resulting in lower new car deliveries.
+That led to fewer consumers purchasing, which resulted in fewer used car inventories.

-To remedy the high demand for used cars, dealerships offered top dollars for trade-ins.
-Based on my research, used vehicles have cost about 40% more than they did before the pandemic, according to the latest economics report of JP Morgan.
+To remedy the high demand for used cars, dealerships offered top-dollar trade-ins.
+Based on my research, used vehicles have cost about 40% more than they did before the pandemic, according to the latest economic report from JP Morgan.

 Why are used cars for sale so expensive now?

 - The scarcity of microchips does not subside, and the entire world has had to slow down the production of cars.
 High dealer markups and a lack of options are forcing more buyers to shop for secondhand vehicles, claims Business Insider.

 TIP: All that uncertainty and volatility of prices is bringing a lot of new buyers to the used market.
 They are more than prepared to fix their old junk, before spending a lot of money on a brand-new set of wheels.
 In a country that has gotten used to not fixing its cars, repairing is becoming essential in these times of scarcity.

 - For some experts, the others responsible for the rise in prices of used cars are rental agencies.
 Which are typically a major source of used inventory.
 Rental companies buy between 2 million to 3 million cars a year and usually turn them over every 2 years.
 With people traveling again around the country, agencies are rebuying the cars they sold during the pandemic.
 And they are turning the used market upside down.